liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/03-osgi-and-modularity-for-liferay-6-developers/00-osgi-and-modularity-for-liferay-6-developers-intro.markdown

 ### Dependencies Facilitate Modular Development [](id=dependencies-facilitate-modular-development)

-Liferay 7's support of dependencies and semantic versioning facilitates modular development.
+@product@ 7's support of dependencies and semantic versioning facilitates modular development.
 The dependency frameworks enable you to use modules and link them together.
-You can use these modules throughout your organization and distribute them to others.
-Liferay 7's integration with dependency management frees you to modularize existing apps and develop apps that combine modules.
+You can use these modules throughout your organization and distribute them to others. @product@ 7's integration with dependency management frees you to modularize existing apps and develop apps that combine modules.
 It's a powerful and fun way to develop apps on @product@.

 Here are some general steps to consider when modularizing an existing app:

-1. **Start by putting the entire app in a single module**: This is a minimal first step that acquaints you with Liferay 7's module framework.
+1. **Start by putting the entire app in a single module**: This is a minimal first step that acquaints you with @product@ 7's module framework.
 You'll gain confidence as you build, deploy, and test your app in an environment of your choice, such as a Liferay Workspace, Gradle, or Maven project.